kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `app.kubernetes.io/name=mysql`

-Used on: All Objects
+Used on: All Objects (typically used on [Workload Resources](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/)).

 The name of the application.
+Note that this label is typically used on [Workload Resources](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/).

 One of the [recommended labels](/docs/concepts/overview/working-with-objects/common-labels/#labels).